swimos/led-animator/README.md

 ## Inside the Swim LED Manager Application

 The source code has lot of comments to help you understand how things operate.
-If you need help or have questions, [do not hestiate to reach out and ask](https://gitter.im/swimos/community).
+If you need help or have questions, [do not hesitate to reach out and ask](https://gitter.im/swimos/community).
 We are happy to help!

 ### Server